 - Towel bars, soap dishes, or toilet paper holders should not be used to hold onto or support weight.
-These bathroom fixtures are usually not installed into the studs of the wall and could come loose when pulled, resulting in a serious fall.
+These bathroom fixtures are usually not installed into the studs of the wall.
+They could loosen or break resulting in a serious fall.
 Even towel bars that may seem to be secured into the wall should not be used for support as the bar that is used to hold the towel may break.
-There are plenty of bathroom aids and safety equipment on the market that can be utilized to replace ordinary bathroom fixtures to make the bathroom safer.
+There are plenty of bathroom aids and safety equipment on the market that can replace ordinary bathroom fixtures to make the bathroom safer.

-- Ensure the older adult or senior in your care does not rush when showering as rushing can lead to falls, especially in the bathroom where there are slippery surfaces.
+- Ensure that the person in your care does not rush when showering as rushing can lead to falls, especially in the bathroom where there are slippery surfaces.

-- Ensure a clear path in the bathroom.
-If the care recipient uses a walker and the bathroom is too small or narrow for safe use of the walker, than an alternative plan for mobility and or accessibility will need to be developed.
-Consult with an occupational therapist or physiotherapist to determine the best method for bathroom accessibility and or mobility.
+- Ensure that there is a clear path into the bathroom.
+If the care recipient uses a walker and the bathroom is too small or narrow for safe use of the walker, then an alternative plan for mobility and/or accessibility will need to be developed.
+Consult with an occupational therapist or physiotherapist to determine the safety alternatives for bathroom accessibility and/or mobility.

 Safe toileting practices

 - If the care recipient has difficulty sitting down or standing up from the toilet they may benefit from an assistive toilet device.
 To raise the height of the toilet, a raised toilet seat or other assistive toilet device can be used.
-To provide leverage and support when sitting and standing, a toilet safety frame or safety grab bar installed into the studs of the wall beside the toilet can be used.
+To provide leverage and support when sitting and standing, a toilet safety frame or safety grab bar can be installed into the studs of the wall beside the toilet.

-- A commode used over the toilet or a raised toilet seat with arms can raise both the height of the toilet and provide something to hold to sit or stand.
-If using a commode over the toilet, some are designed so the back bar can be removed to ensure all four feet of the commode touches the floor.
-The commode usually comes with a splashguard to use for the toilet.
+- A commode used over the toilet or a raised toilet seat with arms can both raise the height of the toilet and provide something to hold onto while sitting or standing.
+Some commodes are designed so that the back bar can be removed to ensure that all four feet of the commode touch the floor.
+The commode usually comes with a splashguard to use with the toilet.

-- When raising the height of the toilet ensure the individual’s feet still touch the floor for safe transfers.
+- When raising the height of the toilet, it is important for the individual's feet to remain flat on the floor to ensure safe transfers.

 - Ensure the path to the bathroom is well lit at night.
-If getting to the bathroom at night is difficult for the person in your care, consider the use of a commode or a urinal at the bedside that can help minimize falls.
-Urinals are available for men and women, and some designs are spill proof.
+If getting to the bathroom at night is difficult for the person in your care, consider the use of a commode or a urinal at the bedside.
+This can help minimize falls.
+Urinals are available for both men and women and some designs are spill proof.

-- If the individual is having difficulty reaching the toilet paper, move the toilet paper holder closer or use a portable toilet roll holder.
+- If the individual is having difficulty reaching the toilet paper, move the toilet paper holder closer or use a portable toilet paper holder.

 Safe bathing practices

-- If assistance or supervision is required for showering, ensure someone is present when they are bathing.
+- If assistance or supervision is required for showering, ensure that someone is present when the person is bathing.

-- If the individual has difficulty standing to shower, or tires while standing to shower, use a bath tub seat in the shower or bathtub.
-This bathroom assistive device provides a seat while bathing and minimizes the risk for falling.
+- If the individual has difficulty standing to shower or tires easily while standing to shower, use a bath tub seat in the shower or bathtub.
+This bathroom assistive device provides a seat while bathing and minimizes the risk of falling.

 - If the individual also has difficulty stepping in and out of the bathtub then a bathtub transfer bench can be used.
-This will allow the individual to sit and swing their legs into the bathtub, and also provides a seat while bathing.
+This will allow the individual to sit and swing their legs into the bathtub.
+It also provides a seat while bathing.

-- Ensure all items for showering are located in a shower caddy or are easy to reach to minimize movement in the shower or bathtub.
+- Ensure that all of the items required for showering or bathing are located in a shower caddy or are easy to reach in order to minimize movement in the shower or bathtub.
 Use liquid pump soap or body wash to minimize dropping the soap.
-Lower bathroom hooks used to hold items in the bathroom as needed, and keep commonly used items on the bathroom counter.
+Lower the hooks in the bathroom as needed so that the person in your care can still reach their belongings and keep commonly used items on the bathroom counter.

-- Install and use a hand held shower to minimize movement of the individual in the shower and to increase ease of assisting for the caregiver.
+- Install and use a hand held shower head to minimize movement of the individual in the shower.
+This will also make assisting with bathing easier for the caregiver.

-- Ensure the shower stall, or bathtub, has a non-slip surface or use a rubber safety mat with suction cup backing.
+- Ensure the shower stall or bathtub has a non-slip surface or use a rubber safety mat with a suction cup backing.

 - Remove any scatter mats in the bathroom to minimize tripping.